-PROS / Beyond having preloaded maps on board, its accompanying mount doubles as a GPS antenna for super-precise navigation.
+Pros / Beyond having preloaded maps on board, its accompanying mount doubles as a GPS antenna for super-precise navigation.

-CONS / The device itself is bulky, as is its accompanying mount and other accessories.
+Cons / The device itself is bulky, as is its accompanying mount and other accessories.

-Rand McNally preloads the GPS system with 10 million points of interest – the highest quantity in the industry.
-These POIs include gas stations, hotels, restaurants, stores, museums and other places, ensuring that you’ll never be stuck driving around aimlessly in an unfamiliar place.
-You can also quickly add and save your own favorite destinations into the system, and access them easily whenever you need to travel there.
+Rand McNally preloads the car GPS with 10 million points of interest – the most in the industry.
+These points of interest include gas stations, hotels, restaurants, stores, museums and other places, ensuring you are never stuck driving around aimlessly in an unfamiliar place.
+You can also quickly add and save your own favorite destinations into the system and access them whenever you need to travel there.
 If your commute needs to include multiple stops along the way, you can program them in – or even one at the last minute while driving – and it will automatically sort them into order by distance and navigate you to each in the most efficient route.

 The OverDryve has a clean, modern design, though its build is somewhat bulky compared to the other units we reviewed.
 However, it’s the most powerful, precise and feature-packed unit on our comparison.
 Despite coming in a large box full of accessories, which may seem a little daunting at first, installation and setup for the OverDryve is simple and quick.
 Its interface is well-designed and intuitive, and it’s easy to find whatever option you’re looking for.
 The GPS connects to its mount via magnets, so it’s held sturdily in place but is also easy to remove.